 I was sat here just thinking about all of those I know with mental health and some personal issues I have suffered with myself.
-It turned out that I didn’t really think much about those with mental health but those without and how would they cope if it was them that suffered.
+It turned out that I didn’t really think much about those with mental health but those without.
+How would they cope if it was them that suffered?

 What about those days when you have a bad day at school or work?
 You go home, talk to somebody about what has happened and just let it go until the next day.
 What about those who cannot just let it go?
 What about those that are actually scared that everyday is going to be a bad day?
 They end everyday lying in bed crying because their thoughts are telling them that they are not good enough and they never are going to be good enough.